 The SSP is typically administered as part of your child’s OT sessions by trained providers.

 Duration and frequency may be adjusted according to your child’s individual needs, but will never exceed one hour per day.

-While listening to the protocol through headphones, your child will be in a calm, private environment participating in quiet activities like coloring, drawing, or playing with kinetic sand according to their interests.
+While listening to the protocol through headphones or over a speaker, your child will be in a calm, private environment participating in quiet activities like coloring, drawing, or playing with kinetic sand according to their interests.
 The therapist will ensure that the protocol is administered correctly and will closely monitor your child’s responses.

 After the Safe and Sound Protocol

 The SSP has been found in research to improve: